jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-assembly.rst

 QUAST
 *****

-* |quast| (QUality ASsessment Tool), is a **quality assessment** tool that evaluates and compare genome assemblies by computing various metrics [GUREVICH2013]_.
+* |quast|  - **QUality ASsessment Tool** - is a tool that evaluates and compare genome assemblies by computing various metrics [GUREVICH2013]_.

-* This tool can be used in single or multiple assemblies from different platforms to compare them and decide what the best one for your further analysis is.
+* This tool can be used in single or multiple assemblies from different platforms to compare them and decide what is the best one for your further analysis.

 * The |quast| Software can be used as a command-line tool or `web interface <http://cab.cc.spbu.ru/quast/>`_.